- Calendar of Events

 Please use common sense --

 Don't ask the greeter any of these questions.
 They won't answer them any more than the character will.
-While you may be very amused by your macho men getting a picture with Chip or Dale, please recall the the chipmunks are a bit smaller than they are, and perhaps leaning on them with all the guys' weight might not be very comfortable for the chipmunks.
-It also makes sense that whereas a 5 year old giving Pinocchio a high five as hard as he can can be kind of funny, a 10 year old doing the same thing is *not.*
+While you may be very amused by your macho men getting a picture with Chip or Dale, please recall that the chipmunks are a bit smaller than they are, and perhaps leaning on them with all the guys' weight might not be very comfortable for the chipmunks.
+It also makes sense that whereas a 5-year-old giving Pinocchio a high-five as hard as he can can be kind of funny, a 10-year-old doing the same thing is *not.*

 Our 4 year old daughter has just had a really super time in Orlando.
 She met loads of characters and also danced in parades.
 I think the highlight for her was when Mickey actually spoke to her in a parade when she was dressed as Minnie mouse,the outfit was a really good buy for her!!
 (Mike Millard )